 Zambo del Sur catches up with pork ban through new law

-PAGADIAN CITY, ZAMBOANGA DEL SUR – The provincial board has passed a law banning the entry of pork and pork products from areas with known cases of African swine flu and other pig diseases.
+PAGADIAN CITY, ZAMBOANGA DEL SUR – The provincial board has passed a law banning the entry of pork and pork products from areas with known cases of African swine fever and other pig diseases.

 Rogelio Saniel, board member and chair of the board’s commitee on agriculture and fisheries, said people carrying live pigs or pork and pork products into the province would need permit to bring these in from the quarantine office of the Department of Agriculture and a certificate from the provincial veterinarian’s office.